A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 The following definition is the key to generalizing the fibration theorem.
-For a point $p$ and subsets $A$, $B$ in an Alexandrov space, $\tilde\angle ApB$ denotes the angle at the corresponding point to $p$ in the comparison triangle with sidelengths $|pA|$, $|pB|$ and $|AB|$ if it exists; otherwise $\tilde\angle:=0$.
+For a point $p$ and subsets $A$, $B$ in an Alexandrov space, $\tilde\angle ApB$ denotes the comparison angle at $p$ of the comparison triangle with sidelengths $|pA|$, $|pB|$ and $|AB|$ if it exists; otherwise $\tilde\angle:=0$.

 \begin{dfn}[cf.\ {\cite[3.1]{P1}}] Let $U$ be an open subset of an Alexandrov space $M$.
-A map $f=(f_1,\dots,f_k):U\to\mathbb R^k$ is said to be \textit{$(\varepsilon,\delta)$-noncritical (in the generalized sense)} at $p\in U$ if it satisfies the following conditions: \begin{enumerate} \item each $f_i$ satisfies the following inductive condition: there exists a function $g_i:U\to\mathbb R$ such that
+A map $f=(f_1,\dots,f_k):U\to\mathbb R^k$ is said to be \textit{$(\varepsilon,\delta)$-noncritical (in the generalized sense)} at $p\in U$ if it satisfies the following conditions: \begin{enumerate} \item Each $f_i$ satisfies the following inductive condition: there exists a function $g_i:U\to\mathbb R$ such that

 for any $x,y\in U$, and